nhat-le/switching-simulations/doc/README.md

 ### Performing the block-HMM state decoding
 Run `code/blockhmm/hmmstate_decode_single_animals.m` for a quick assessment and visualizing the evolution of mixture of strategies of single animal (official figure for fh03 was created here, as well as mean mixture evolution plot)

-For visualizing the transition dynamics of each HMM mode, run `code/blockhmm/hmmblockstate_visualize.m` (these are the plots of switching dynamics of the 4 HMM modes in the official figure 8)
+For visualizing the transition dynamics of each HMM mode, run `code/blockhmm/hmmblockstate_visualize_122121.m` (these are the plots of switching dynamics of the 4 HMM modes in the official figure 8)

 `code/blockhmm/hmmblockstate_group.m` is an attempt at grouping the HMM modes in an unbiased way (by calling the decoders that were saved in the previous sections of the paper)

+### Block HMM selection of K by cross-validation
+Run `blockHMM_K_selection.ipynb`.
+Results are saved as a pkl file, for e.g. `blockhmm_validation_120221.pkl`